 Bellows Field Beach Park

-Why Go: An extension of Waimanalo Beach, Bellows is located on an active Air Force base but open to the public.
+Why Go: An extension of Waimanalo Beach, Bellows is located on an active Air Force base but open to the public during weekends.
 There’s lots of good shade thanks to the Ironwood trees, and lots of small surf for bodyboarding and swimming.

 Added Bonus: Tent camping is available here by permit.

 Some of O‘ahu’s most iconic beaches are located on the south shore, including Waikīkī Beach and Hanauma Bay, both of which are great for families.
 But the south shore is so much more than just those two.
 Don’t miss the local side of things at beach parks like Ala Moana and surf breaks like Sandys.

 - Waikīkī Beach

 - Magic Island Lagoon